1ynxy/mesh-net/README.md

 Multiplayer games are one area in which time is an important factor.
 Improving latency and data throughput without sacrificing reliability of information transfer is a difficult task, but is essential for the development of complex real time virtual worlds.
 Not only must all interactions occur as instantaneously as possible, but there must be little, or no, chance of data loss in order for all users to share a common view of the world.
 In order to perform this task multiple different network architectures have been developed with differing requirements in mind.

-### 2.2 host-clients structure
+### 2.2 client-server architecture

 Traditional video game networks are single-server many-client constructs.
-A server is created which can be connected to by any number of clients.
+A central server is hosted which can be connected to by any number of clients.
 This server is often distributed and run as a separate tool to the client software.
 Not only does this result in more work for developers, in order to keep both server and client programs up to date and compatible, but also the server instance has to be hosted temporarily, or in some cases indefinitely, by either the developers of the game or by the players themselves.
 This latter option is often referred to as a community hosted server.
-Both options have advantages and disadvantages for both the developers and the users.

 // INSERT DIAGRAM OF TRADITIONAL HOST-CLIENTS NETWORK STRUCTURE

-### dedicated versus community
+### 2.2.1 dedicated versus community

 Many developers do not opt to offer these server programs to the community, such as in Grand Theft Auto Five, because the design of the game requires more control over how the game is interacted with.
 Widely distributed server software that allows any user to host a game often is quickly reverse-engineered or modified in order to influence the gameplay or virtual world.
 In situations in which advantages can be gained through micro-transactions such modifications can negate the need to pay, resulting in a loss of profit, but server software modification by users can also be advantageous.
 In the case of games such as Minecraft, especially the Java based client, user modification is a major selling point offering many times more hours of gameplay than the vanilla client can.
-User modifications can add missing features, fix bugs, improve performance, or substitute gameplay modes entirely.
 The distribution of community focused server software can also positively impact the game's lifetime, even past the lifetime of the company that produced it.

-### server authoritative
+### 2.2.2 server authoritative

 Whether developer hosted or community hosted, in this form of network the server is nearly always authoritative.
 This means that information received from a client is not regarded as truth, but checked against peer inputs and other factors.
 If a client is found to be sending inputs which do not seem legitimate and might give the player an unfair advantage over other players they can be singled out and either reprimanded or removed from the network.
 The server is much less likely to be modified in order to give false information than a client is, which improves the security of this network architecture significantly over alternatives.

-### mesh-network architecture
+### 2.3 mesh-network architecture

 An alternative network structure is that of a mesh network.
 In a mesh network there is no central host; all peers are connected directly to each other or to another peer that is connected to the network.
 In a full mesh network each and every peer is connected to each other, creating a large number of redundant connections, but ensuring connection at all times to every other member of the network.
-In a partial mesh network some clients may be connected to other peers directly, but not to all.
-All data must then be forwarded around the network until every member has received it.
-Although this latter option reduces the number of connections that each peer has to handle at any one time, the amount of time processing the data transmitted is increased as they have to both receive and forward packets.
+In a partial mesh network clients may not be connected to all other peers, but connected to a single peer which forwards packets to it.
+Although this latter option reduces the number of connections that each peer has to handle at any one time, the amount of time processing the data transmitted is increased as packets have to be received, parsed, and forwarded multiple times.
 A single dropped connection can isolate one or more peers if no redundant connections are made.
-With the right information a reconnect attempt can be made, but this can still result in missed packets or downtime for the disconnected peer.
+With the right data a reconnect attempt can be made but this can still result in missed packets during the downtime.

 // INSERT DIAGRAM OF MESH-NETWORK BOTH FULL & PARTIAL

-### mesh-network potential pitfalls
+### 2.3.1 mesh-network potential pitfalls

-There are multiple major pitfalls with both this network architecture and the method used that will be addressed but not all will solved in the demonstration.

-The first is the issue of authority.
-As there is no one central device that is not a user, there is no viable peer that can be selected as an authoritative member of the network.
+The first pitfall the one might encounter with this architecture is the issue of authority.
+As there is no one central device that is not a user there is no viable peer that can be selected as an authoritative member of the network.
 Every peer has the same level of trust, and so the network is open to exploitation.
 One potential solution to this problem is to provide versions of the client which do not act as in-game entities, but continue to interact with the network as is normal.
 These clients will be able to compare and analyse inputs from all peers connected to the network and will be able to single out potential malicious devices.
 Other solutions include industry standard methods of anti-tampering, such as hashing game files and comparing results with expected hashes or those of peers in the network.
 Unfortunately a number of these methods are no longer applicable with no central authority.

-A second hurdle which will not be solved is a problem with handling connections between devices that are on different networks and devices that are on the same network, or devices on Local Area Network (LAN) versus devices on Wide Area Network (WAN).
+A second hurdle which is that of a problem with handling connections between devices on Local Area Network (LAN) versus devices on Wide Area Network (WAN).
 Any users that wish to be accessible from outside of their local network must port-forward the connection on their router.
 The only way to test if this port forward is active is to connect to the device from outside of the network, which complicates the process considerably.
-Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnect.
+Listing device accessibility in the network image is a must, as this information is required when picking a new target for reconnecting.

-Another major problem occurs when the root, or first node disconnects from the network.
+Another major problem occurs when the root, or first, node disconnects from the network.
 As this is the first node to join the network it should be at the top of the hierarchy.
 If it has multiple children, a race condition of sorts will be created, as each of the children search for a new host.
 In particularly unfortunate circumstances each peer might attempt to connect to a node that is lower in the hierarchy of another, creating a loop in which messages might get caught indefinitely.
 The first solution that comes to mind is for each host to elect a child to take its position should it disconnect, or to rank children by the order in which position inheritance should occur.

-// INSERT DIAGRAM OF PEER RECONNECT RACE CONDITION

-### network architecture justification

-The target is to create a mesh network which can easily be implemented into any game or library without much prior knowledge of network structures, socket handling and data transfer.
-The focus of the project is primarily on that of a partial mesh network over a full mesh network.
-This is due to the need to keep the program light weight, which would be compromised by the creation of a connection for each peer in the network, and the simplicity of a tree structured network.
-A full mesh network design would introduce a number of complexities which would reduce the amount of time allotted for testing the network capabilities.

-// REWORD / REWRITE ABOVE

-### project goals & deliverable
+### 2.4 project goals & deliverable

-The target of this project is to construct a partial mesh network without redundancies, instead including network imaging that allows for reconnect attempts to be made.
-This will reduce the number of connections each peer has to handle, but might introduce unreliable aspects to the network.
+The target of this project is to construct a partial mesh network without excessive redundant connections, instead including network imaging that allows for reconnect attempts to be made.
+This will reduce the number of connections each peer has to handle, but might exacerbate unreliable aspects of the network.
 As this is only a demonstration the aim is not to be completely reliable, but to prove that this structure is fast enough, yet light enough, to run on user machines without impacting performance unacceptably.

 This network imaging will require the development of a protocol that will run on top of TCP or UDP that can differentiate game data and network packets.
 These network packets will be utilised in the construction of a network tree on each peer that will provide the required information for message targeting and autonomous reconnect handling.
 This network tree will have to be persistent across the network, meaning that new connections must be able to receive the serialised network image, parse it, and then add themselves to the network, broadcasting this event to the rest of the network.
 This is a basic form of data persistence in a mesh network; a concept which will also be employed in the game state syncing itself.
 This network image could potentially also be used to reduce the amount of data bouncing around the network.
 If each packet includes target and source identification it can be forwarded only to peers which are in the direct path to the target peer.
 In this way an advantage can be gained over traditional network structures.